 Beth’s active commercial transactions practice involves sales and purchases of large and small businesses, and advice on issues including the initial selection of the business entity type, business formation, contract negotiation, drafting of related agreements, governance, and financing.
 Beth has substantial experience working with businesses in the commercial recreational and resort industry.
 Beth’s multi-state practice also includes representing individuals in complex land use disputes.

 Beth’s extensive work with clients on land use, business, and hospitality industry issues make her uniquely experienced to assist clients in the farming and food production businesses throughout New Hampshire, Maine and Vermont.

 Clients benefit from Beth’s active community involvement and volunteerism.
-Beth serves as the chair on the City of Portland Planning Board, and is also a member of the board of Community Housing of Maine and Northshire Performing Arts Advisory Board, all volunteer positions.
+Beth recently served as the chair on the City of Portland Planning Board, and currently serves on the board of Community Housing of Maine.
 Beth’s prior board work includes serving for ten years on Vermont’s State Advisory Council on Historic Preservation, which she credits with adding a great depth of experience to her ability to represent clients when historic resources are implicated by a development project.